damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 - Ask yourself, "Do I as an [engineer/marketer/team member/executive] know things that are crucial to my reasoning that the reader may not know?"
 Include a brief explanation of these.

 #### Conclusion
-- Briefly reiterate your key question and its answer, adding or reiterating any details and analysis.
+- Briefly restate your key question and its answer, adding or reiterating any details and analysis.

 ### Posts Formats